Highland Lakes Road

 Why is the Department of State Growth doing work on this road?

-This work involves sealing the two remaining unsealed sections of the Highland Lakes Road and includes drainage improvement, road strengthening, and sealing the road to provide two 3.0 metre wide lanes.
+This work involves sealing the two remaining unsealed sections of the Highland Lakes Road and include drainage improvement, road strengthening and sealing the road to provide two 3.0 metre wide lanes.
 These works include a 9.62 km section from Liawenee to Brandum Bay, and a 1.65 km section north of Warner Road to the Great Lakes Lookout.

-- Breona: road sealing works were completed in 2013.
+- Breona - sealing works completed in 2012 to 2013.

-Updated Friday, 20 April 2018.
+Updated Friday, 3 August 2018.